 We sure know how to pop a pill.
 Every day, Americans take 80 million aspirin tablets altogether.
 And the numbers just keep going up.

 However, many are fighting back against this pill-popping craze by seeking out natural therapies.
 There are countless options for natural pain relievers.
-Instead of reaching for the pill bottle, you may consider a leading alternative: herbal remedies.
+Instead of reaching for the pill bottle, you may consider a leading alternative: herbs for back pain relief.

 In the past, herbal remedies were largely understudied by the medical community.
 But now, more research points to a handful of key herbs in reducing pain.